NAUTILUS

 360 VR Movie - Can be played on Desktop browser or with the Vimeo mobile app.
 Winner Best VR Experience Seoul International Short Film Festival 2024.

 Pōtaka Nautilus (Film Projection + VR + Giclée Art Prints + Harakeke Weaving Immersive Exhibition) at Museo de Navarra for Festival After Cage, Spain; October 2023.
-Virtual Webcast Good Company Arts; November 2023 (Honorable Mention International Sound Future Awards New York* Semi-Finalist Rome International Short Festival* Semi-Finalist Dubai Independent Film Festival* Official Selections Marbella Movie Magic Malaga (Webcast)* Official Selection Amsterdam World Canvas Film Festival* Official Selection Dream Vision International Film Festival (VR)* Winner Best Web and New Media Istanbul Movie Awards (VR)* Official Selection Chroma Art Film Festival Miami (VR)* Semi-Finalist St. Louis Film Awards Missouri* Semi-Finalist Serbest International Film Festival (Webcast)* Finalist Ecovision Global Film Festival Sydney* Winner Best Web and New Media Istanbul Movie Awards (Webcast)* Winner Best VR Experience Seoul International Short Film Festival 2024*
+Virtual Webcast Good Company Arts; November 2023 (Honorable Mention International Sound Future Awards New York* Semi-Finalist Rome International Short Festival* Semi-Finalist Dubai Independent Film Festival* Official Selections Marbella Movie Magic Malaga (Webcast)* Official Selection Amsterdam World Canvas Film Festival* Official Selection Dream Vision International Film Festival (VR)* Winner Best Web and New Media Istanbul Movie Awards (VR)* Official Selection Chroma Art Film Festival Miami (VR)* Semi-Finalist St. Louis Film Awards Missouri* Semi-Finalist Serbest International Film Festival (Webcast)* Finalist Ecovision Global Film Festival Sydney (Webcast)* Winner Best Web and New Media Istanbul Movie Awards (Webcast)* Winner Best VR Experience Seoul International Short Film Festival 2024*

 Pōtaka Nautilus (NZPQ23 June 2023; Pūpū Harakeke Edition): Winner Best Dance Film Award Seoul International Short Film Festival* Winner Best Performance LNDN Music Video Awards* Winner Best Live Action & Animation International Cosmopolitan Film Festival Tokyo* Honorable Mention International Sound Future Awards New York* Semi-Finalist International Cosmopolitan Film Festival of Tokyo* Semi-Finalist Dubai Independent Film Festival* Semi-Finalist Hawaii International Film Awards* Semi-Finalist Tokyo Shorts* Official Selection All Asian Independent Film Festival Manila* Semi-Finalist Rio de Janeiro World Film Festival* Semi-Finalist Istanbul Movie Awards* Semi-Finalist Serbest International Film Festival* Winner Best Dance Music Video International Music Video Awards Budapest*